raulnq/Jal.Converter/README.md

 	container.Install(new ServiceLocatorInstaller());

-Install the Jal.Factory library, use the ConverterInstaller class included
+Install the Jal.Converter library, use the ConverterInstaller class included

 	container.Install(new ConverterInstaller());